ctrlplusb/easy-peasy/website/docs/docs/api/store-config.md

 - `injections` (any, *optional*, default=undefined)

-  Any dependencies you would like to inject, making them available to your effect actions.
-They will become available as the 4th parameter to the effect handler.
-See the [effect](#effectaction) docs for more.
+  Any dependencies you would like to inject.
+They will be made available to your [thunks](/docs/api/thunk).

 - `mockActions` (boolean, *optional*, default=false)